tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 ```

 That does it for our coverage of Pry's customization API.
 I definitely encourage
-you to explore Pry's configurations as many of these customizations can be
+you to explore Pry's many configurations as these customizations can be
 pretty handy at times, even if they're not useful for you on a day-to-day basis.
 For now though, we move on to Pry's command system.

 ### Commands and the Pry command system

 Pry takes great pride in its command system as one of the things that sets it
-apart from other REPLs.
-And not just because adding new commands to Pry is one
+apart from other REPLs, and not just because adding new commands to Pry is one
 of the easiest ways to add new functionality to Pry.
 The trick up Pry's sleeve
 is that Pry commands aren't methods like they might seem.
 Rather, they are
 special strings that are intercepted by Pry before the input buffer is